run-ai/docs/saas/cluster-installation/system-requirements.md

 # System requirements

 The Run:ai Cluster is a Kubernetes application.
 This article explains the required hardware and software system requirements for the Run:ai cluster.

-Set out below are the system requirements for the Run:ai cluster.

-## Hardware Requirements
+## Hardware requirements

-The following hardware requirements are for the Kubernetes Cluster nodes’.
+The following hardware requirements are for the Kubernetes Cluster nodes.
 By default, all Run:ai cluster services run on all available nodes.
-For production deployments, you may want to [Set Node Roles](../advanced-setup/node-roles.md), to separate between system and worker nodes, reduce downtime and save CPU cycles on expensive GPU Machines.
+For production deployments, you may want to [set node roles](../advanced-setup/node-roles.md), to separate between system and worker nodes, reduce downtime and save CPU cycles on expensive GPU machines.

 ### Run:ai Cluster - system nodes